 3. eBay/Amazon Seller

 eBay sellers and Amazon sellers have the flexibility to focus most of their efforts on promoting products at the weekend.
-They may need to respond to some buyers during the week, but uploading listings, packaging and mailing orders can be done on the weekend. eBay and Amazon keep 10-15 percent of the proceeds from sales.
-Make sure you sign up 'to sell as an individual' on Amazon to avoid a monthly fee.
+They may need to respond to some buyers during the week, but uploading listings, packaging and mailing orders can be done on the weekend. eBay and Amazon keep 10 percent to 15 percent of the proceeds from sales.
+Make sure you sign up to sell as an individual on Amazon to avoid a monthly fee.

 4. Wedding Photographer/Videographer